bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/help.md

 ## Live

-Internet Relay Chat (IRC) is the most popular way to get live online help with Bitcoin Core.
+Internet Relay Chat (IRC) is a popular way to get live online help with Bitcoin Core.
 When you join an IRC chatroom, you must read the topic (which is usually automatically displayed) to learn the rules for that chatroom.